tqre/archlive/README.md

 scripts before running them to know what you are doing.

 You end up with an .iso file into /releng/out -directory, which can be dd'd onto usb stick.
-As some (Windows) machines can't see dd-created bootsticks, I'm using VBox-Win10 and Rufus to be able to boot on school's machines.
+I'm using VBox-Win10 and Rufus to be able to boot on school's machines.
+Dd works too, but you need to set bootable flags for the partitions afterwards.

 ### Booting the sticks: